mcgarc/Resumay/README.md

 * More options for headers
 * Automatic placing of items in header
 * Manual control over order of items in header
+* Improve support of Python converter (see file)
+* Proper description of JSON schema
+* Compatibility with JSONresume (?)